Numerlor/Auto_Neutron/README.md

 ### AHK script

+#### Simple mode
+In simple mode, a template script which opens the galaxy map, navigates to the search field, and pastes the next system is used.
+The binds used to do this can be configured with the provided input fields.\
+The top field configures the hotkey used to trigger the script.

+#### Custom mode

 ![](https://i.imgur.com/RYVthYw.png)

-This section defines the AHK script to be used with the AHK mode of the app, standard AHK syntax is used.\
+With this mode, you have complete control of the AHK script to use, the script from the simple mode is used as a default.\
-The top text box defines the hot key, the bottom one defines the script to run with that hotkey.\
-To access the system to plot in the AHK script, you can use the `system` variable.
+The custom script is added to a template which exposes the system name to use in the `system` variable.

 ## Nearest window
 This window provides an interface to Spansh's [nearest](https://www.spansh.co.uk/nearest) API.